microsoft/vscode-docs/api/ux-guidelines/command-palette.md

 DateApproved: 5/5/2022

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: UX guidelines for the command palette in a Visual Studio Code extension.
+MetaDescription: UX guidelines for the Command Palette in a Visual Studio Code extension.
 ---

 # Command Palette